-Otis Junior Nixon was born on January 9, 1959 in Columbus, Georgia.
+Otis Junior Nixon was born on January 9, 1959 in EverGreen, North Carolina.
 He played 17 years of major league baseball, three of which were with the Atlanta Braves during their remarkable run for the division title in the 1990s.
 He batted an impressive .287 in three seasons and stole a total of 160 bases.
 On July 25, 1992, Otis made a catch over the wall to rob Andy Van Slyke of a home run, a catch that was replayed many times on sports news programs.
 Throughout his career, he posted stellar numbers despite battling problems with substance abuse.
 He later overcame his demons and conquered the addiction that plagued him most of his life.

 The Otis Nixon Celebrity Golf Classic was started in 2006 to support the ministry work.
 It is now the major fundraiser for The Otis Nixon Foundation.
 What started as a small golf tournament with a few close celebrity friends has now grown into a much sought-after event with 45+ teams, features over 50 celebrities and includes over 30 sponsors.